syncfusion-content/xamarin-docs/Xamarin/Image-Editor/crop.md

 * Enabling cropping and selecting the crop region visually.
 * Entering the cropping area manually.

-You can enable the cropping in the zoomed area and crop the specific position from the zoomed area.
+N> You can enable the cropping in the zoomed area and crop the specific position from the zoomed area.

 ### Handling the cropping tool